Khoirul-Anam21/Khoirul-Anam21/README.md

 --
 - 👋 Hi, I’m Mohammad Khairul Anam or @Khoirul-Anam21
 - 👀 I’m interested in **Flutter**
-- 🌱 I’m currently learning like Flutter, Git, SQL, and Dart
+- 🌱 I’m currently learning Flutter, Git, Dart and have knowledge about SQL

 Work/Organization
 --